 St Martin-in-the-Fields Charity is committed to preventing homelessness and helping people secure a safe home.
-We offer fast emergency grants through our Vicar’s Relief Fund to help people who are experiencing or at risk of homelessness.
+We offer fast emergency grants to help people who are experiencing or at risk of homelessness.

-The crisis grants help people who are experiencing or at risk of homelessness access safe accommodation or keep the accommodation they are in.
-This funding reaches them at speed, through frontline workers who apply to our Vicar’s Relief Fund on behalf of the people they are supporting.
-The money helps people into safety by contributing to costs such as rent deposits, or to stay in their home by covering rent arrears.
+These crisis grants help people who are experiencing or at risk of homelessness access safe accommodation.
+The funding reaches them at speed, through frontline workers who apply for emergency grants on behalf of the people they are supporting.
+The money helps people into safety by contributing to costs such as rent deposits, moving costs or ID applications.

 Only frontline support workers can apply for a grant on behalf of individuals that they are supporting, we do not accept applications from members of the public or volunteers, only from paid frontline workers.